 Sponsoring community-based environmental initiatives has always been a crucial part of Bullfrog’s identity.
 With Earth Tech, we’re excited to support cutting-edge, scalable initiatives with the potential to help all Canadians by fighting climate change and protecting our freshwater sources.
-These ventures range from AI-powered sustainability tools to tree-planting drones, and we can’t wait to see what they accomplish.
+These ventures range from sustainable showers to tree-planting drones and geothermal heating and cooling systems, and we can’t wait to see what they accomplish.

 You can learn more about Earth Tech and the ventures here.